What we do

 5) how the Standard should be structured (steps, levels, principles, etc.)

-The second draft is designed to be as close to the final version of the AWS Standard as possible and thus is being referred to as the Beta Standard.
-While the Standard will again be open to feedback from stakheholders during a public review period (March 22nd-December 31st, 2013), when released, this version will be designed to be fully operational and applied in the field.
-This next version of the AWS Standard will be accompanied with additional details and has been heavily modified based upon stakeholder feedback.
+The second draft was designed to be as close to the 1.0 version of the AWS Standard as possible and thus was referred to as the Beta Standard.
+The Beta AWS Standard was open to feedback from stakheholders during a public review period (March 22nd-December 31st, 2013), and was a fully operational version that was applied in the field.
+It was heavily modified from the first draft and was generally well received by stakeholders.

-Beginning in July 2010, AWS launched the Global Water Roundtable- the name of the process that will develop the Water Stewardship Standard.
-Based upon the ISEAL Alliance's Code of Good Practice for Setting Social and Environmental Standards, the Water Roundtable will seek out a multi-stakeholder consensus through meetings and pilots held throughout the world.
-Throughout the multi-year Water Roundtable, stakeholders will have the opportunity to provide input into how the Standard is shaped through online feedback, in-person meetings, and field testing.
-There will be two formal 90-day review periods (Spring 2012, Fall/Winter 2012/13), as well as general feedback opportunities at any point.
+Beginning in July 2010, AWS launched the Global Water Roundtable- the name of the process that developed the AWS Standard.
+Based upon the ISEAL Alliance's Code of Good Practice for Setting Social and Environmental Standards, the Water Roundtable was a multi-stakeholder consensus-based process that employed meetings and pilots held throughout the world.
+Throughout the multi-year Water Roundtable, stakeholders were given the opportunity to provide input into how the Standard is shaped through online feedback, in-person meetings, and field testing.
+There were two formal 90-day review periods (Spring 2012, Fall 2013), as well as general feedback opportunities at any point.
 The content of the AWS Standard was decided upon by a voluntary stakeholder body known as the International Standard's Development Committee.

 International Standard Development Committee

-The decision-making body that will have the say as to what is included or not in the Standard is known as the International Standard's Development Committee (ISDC).
-Made up of 15 individuals from throughout the world, the ISDC aims to represent different stakeholder groups, from businesses and water service providers, public sector agencies and civil society organizations.
+The decision-making body that had the final say on the content of the Standard was known as the International Standard's Development Committee (ISDC).
+Made up of 15 individuals from throughout the world, the ISDC aimed to represent different stakeholder groups, from businesses and water service providers, public sector agencies and civil society organizations.

-For additional information on the current status of the Standard, please sign up for our newsletter, follow our other updates.
+For the latest on the Standard, please sign up for our newsletter.
 For additional information on how to get involved, please go to "How to get involved".

 Water Roundtable Launch